wp-plugins/wordpress-mobile-edition/README.txt

 == Installation ==

-1. Drop the wp-mobile.php file in your wp-content/plugins directory
+1. Drop the wordpress-mobile-edition directory in your wp-content/plugins directory
-3. Click the 'Activate' link for WordPress Mobile Edition on your Plugins page (in the WordPress admin interface)
+2. Click the 'Activate' link for WordPress Mobile Edition on your Plugins page (in the WordPress admin interface)

 == Frequently Asked Questions ==